-- 1. MAILBOXES are located in the medical student center (modular building).
+- 1. MAILBOXES are located on the ground floor.
 Each student is assigned a mailbox.
-Mailboxes must be kept clear and open to receive class notes, notifications and other information on a daily and/or weekly basis. - 2.
+Mailboxes must be kept clear and open to receive notifications and other information on a daily and/or weekly basis. - 2.
 LOCKERS are located on the ground floor to store books, personal items, clothes, etc. Items unsecured in the locker room or lounge spaces will be disposed of.
 BE SURE TO SECURE YOUR LAPTOP in your possession, or in your locker.
 THE UNIVERSITY IS NOT RESPONSIBLE FOR THE LOSS OR THEFT OF YOUR LAPTOP COMPUTER or any other possessions.
-Bicycles may not be stored in locker rooms. - CLASSROOM AND PBL ROOM USE: Food and drinks will NOT be allowed in the instructional space.
-We ask that you take care to keep the classrooms clean and presentable.
+Bicycles may not be stored in locker rooms. - CLASSROOM AND CBL ROOM USE: We ask that you take individual and collective responsibility to keep the classrooms clean and presentable.
 The Staff Workroom/Kitchen area is off limits to students due to confidentiality concerns. - 4.
-STUDENT LOUNGES AND STUDY AREAS: There are three (3) areas available to study, relax and dine during the day and after hours: the first floor open lounge (between the PBL rooms); the ground floor lounge; and the Medical Student Center (modular building).
-Both the Ground floor lounge and Medical Student Center are equipped with refrigerators and microwave ovens, and all three areas have adequate seating for relaxation and study time.
+STUDENT LOUNGES AND STUDY AREAS: There are several areas available to study, relax and dine during the day and after hours: the first-floor open lounge (between the CBL rooms) and the ground floor lounge.
+Additional classrooms on the ground floor of Orbach Library will be available for study areas.
+Classrooms will be available and opened during business hours only.
+The Ground floor lounge is equipped with refrigerators and microwave ovens.
 Groceries are not to be stored in the refrigerators.
 Refrigerators are for daily use only.
 Kitchen areas are to be kept clean.
 Everyone is responsible for washing their own dishes and disposing of garbage.
 If dishes are left in the sink dirty, they will be discarded. - 5.
-ROOM SCHEDULING: Reserving of rooms in the School of Medicine Education Bldg. and/or the Orbach Science Library for the purposes of Interest Group meetings or individual/group study can be done by emailing scheduling@medsch.ucr.edu.
+ROOM SCHEDULING: Reserving of rooms in the School of Medicine Education Bldg. and/or the Orbach Science Library for the purposes individual/group study can be requested on the School of Medicine Room Reservation Form.
+Student Interest Group meetings must obtain approval from Student Affairs prior to requesting a room reservation using the Students must include the written approval with their room scheduling request.
 Please note that education courses and all other instructional activities will take priority.
-All Student Organization must obtain appropriate approval prior to organizing meetings and events.
-Use of meeting space for individuals or groups must be approved prior to reserving.
 Space may not be used for commercial or personal purposes and is not for use by individuals or groups not affiliated with UCR. - 6.
-BUILDING ACCESS: All medical students will be issued a School of Medicine ID badge to access the School of Medicine Education Building and the Medical Student Center located on the south side of School of Medicine Education Building.
-First year students, will be granted access to the Gross Anatomy Lab (starting in October) until the end of the academic year.
+BUILDING ACCESS: All medical students will be issued a School of Medicine ID badge to access the School of Medicine Education Building.
+The Simulation Center access is through the Orbach Library during business hours.
+First year students will be granted access to the Gross Anatomy Lab (starting in October) until the end of the academic year.
 Otherwise, badges will only provide access to the buildings and main classrooms. - 7.
 PARKING in the School of Medicine Complex parking lot is prohibited 24 hours a day, 7 days a week and will be enforced by UCR Parking Services.
 No exceptions will be granted, and parking citations will be issued to violators. - 8.
-E-MAIL: Students are required to check their @medsch.ucr.edu e-mail regularly, as many important announcements from UCR faculty and staff will be delivered to this e-mail address. - 9.
-CLASS LISTSERVS: Students are expected to use list serves only for official school activities and announcements.
+E-MAIL: Students are required to check their @medsch.ucr.edu e-mail regularly, as many important announcements from UCR faculty and staff will only be delivered to this e-mail address. - CLASS LISTSERVES: Students are expected to use list serves only for official school activities and announcements.
 Standard email etiquette always applies.
 Misuse of list serves may result in a professionalism concern referral.